 \subsection{Method Design}

-Our automated method applies OpenAI models to classify policies according to the dimensions defined in the codebook.
-Throughout this section, we refer to each of the nine dimensions by its abbreviated code as defined in Table~\ref{tab:codebook}.
+Our automated method applies OpenAI models---as Cory et al. reported their comparatively superior performance for detecting GDPR-compliance in English policies~\cite[p.
+520]{cory2025wordlevelannotationgdprtransparency}---to classify policies according to the dimensions defined in our codebook.
+Throughout this section, we refer to each of the nine dimensions by the abbreviated code as defined in Table~\ref{tab:codebook}.
 For each policy, we issue a single inference request to the model and require it to return a JSON object conforming to a predefined schema.
-We rely on OpenAI’s structured output functionality~\cite{openai_structured_outputs_2024}, which enforces the presence and type of all nine fields and prevents the generation of invalid formats or hallucinated attributes.
-The call is structured with a fixed \textit{system message} specifying the global task and rules, followed by two \textit{user messages}: 1) the codebook questions with their instructions, and 2) the raw policy text.
-We release the final prompts and the schema \textit{verbatim} with our artifacts to foster transparency and reproducibility.
+We rely on OpenAI’s structured output functionality~\cite{openai-structured-outputs-2024}, which enforces the presence and type of all nine fields and prevents the generation of invalid formats or hallucinated attributes.
+The call is structured with a fixed \textit{system message} specifying the global task and rules, followed by two \textit{user messages}: (1) the codebook, and (2)~the raw policy text.
+We release the prompts and the schema \textit{verbatim} with our artifacts.

-The user prompt mirrors the codebook by including each question along with the same decision rules, examples, and edge-case clarifications used by the annotators.
-To further reduce ambiguity, we incorporate few-shot examples demonstrating positive and negative cases for each item.
-Prior work has shown that such examples significantly improve the reliability of LLM-output in this domain~\cite{rodriguez2024llmprivacy}, and their inclusion follows standard practice in human codebook development, where annotated examples guide consistent application of coding rules~\cite{Zlabinger2020dexa, v7labs_2022_annotation_guidelines_best_practices, tseng_stent_maida_2020_annotation_best_practices}.
+The user prompt mirrors the codebook by including each question along with the same decision rules and edge-case clarifications used by annotators.
+To further reduce ambiguity, we also incorporate few-shot examples demonstrating positive and negative cases for each item.
+Prior work has shown that such examples significantly improve the reliability of LLM-output in this domain~\cite{rodriguez2024llmprivacy}, and their inclusion follows standard practice in human codebook development, where annotated examples guide consistent application of coding rules~\cite{Zlabinger2020dexa, v7labs-2022-annotation-guidelines-best-practices, tseng-stent-maida-2020-annotation-best-practices}.
 This alignment also allows direct comparison between manual and automated annotations.